2019-2021 Executive Committee

 Lou Barnes is a 31 year veteran of the tissue banking industry, currently serving as President & COO of Vivex Biologics, Inc. Prior to Vivex, Mr. Barnes worked with other leading tissue banks, both in the for-profit and not-for-profit sectors.
 Mr. Barnes holds an undergraduate degree from the University of Georgia, a graduate degree from the University of Alabama, and the Certified Tissue Bank Specialist designation.

+Ronda Horstman has been in the organ and tissue donation field for over 25 years.
+As a Certified Tissue Banking Specialist and an active member of AATB, she has served as the Chair, Vice-Chair, and Secretary of the Recovery and Donor Suitability Council, a Coach for the Emerging Leader’s Program, and a member of both the Communications and Accreditation Committees.
 In 2000, she was awarded AATB’s Peer Recognition Award for Public and Professional Relations.
-She has served on the Advisory Council and is currently serving as a Board Member for Donate Life America and is a member on the Advisory Board for Midwest Transplant Network.
-In 2006, Ronda was awarded the Distinguished Alumni Award from Tarrant County College.
-She is a four-time President’s Club Award winner for CryoLife.
-She is a graduate of the University of Texas at Arlington where she earned a Bachelor of Science degree in Interdisciplinary Studies with a focus on Medical Management and a minor in Business Administration.
+She has served on the Advisory Council and is currently serving as a Board Member for Donate Life America.
+Ronda is a graduate of the University of Texas at Arlington, where she earned a Bachelor of Science degree in Interdisciplinary Studies, focusing on Medical Management and a minor in Business Administration.

 Jeff Cox, CTBS